woomiz/webxr/privacy-security-explainer.md

 ```

 ### Bounded reference spaces
-Bounded reference spaces, by themselves, do not enable developers to determine geographic location.
+Bounded reference spaces, when sufficiently constrained in size, do not enable developers to determine geographic location.
 However, because the floor level is established and users are able to walk around, it may be possible for a site to infer the user’s height or perform gait analysis, allowing user profiling and fingerprinting.
 In addition, it may be possible perform fingerprinting using the bounds reported by a bounded reference space.

 Developers indicate the desire for bounded viewer tracking at the time of session creation by adding `bounded-floor` to either `XRSessionInit.requiredFeatures` or `XRSessionInit.optionalFeatures`.